-Yes, they are simple, but they are so fresh and bright, and they remind me of summer.
+Yes, they are simple.
+But they are so fresh and bright.
+They just sing of summer!

 Insalata Caprese, as you’ll find this salad called in Italy, has its origins from the island of Capri, south of the coast of Naples.